Lingwei-oy/Lab_Candidate_Assignment/README.md

 Your task is to create plots for this data in Matlab and/or Python to summarize the following:
 1. Average response times (for participants choosing for themselves and choosing for their partners; no computer responses) for Choice 1 across all set size (2, 3, 6, 12) conditions.
 2. Average response times (for participants choosing for themselves and choosing for their partners; no computer responses) for Choice 2 across all monetary (0.5, 1, 1.25, 1.5, 1.75) conditions.
-3. Average snack ratings between Task A, Task B (participants choosing for themselves), and Task B (participants choosing for their partners).
+3. Average snack preference ratings between Task A, Task B (participants choosing for themselves), and Task B (participants choosing for their partners).

 Please email these completed charts to DVSNEUROECONLAB@gmail.com with the subject line "Lab Candidate Assignment" as well as the code(s) you used to plot your charts.